grommet/grommet/src/js/components/Menu/README.md

 **menu.icons.down**

-The down icon to use for opening the Menu.
+The icon to show to the right of the label.
 Expects `React.element`.

 Defaults to